riptidewave93/Openwrt-MR18/README.md

 To Do
 -----
 ##### MR18
-  * Fix NAND ECC errors on non caldata partitions!
-(Can we base ECC on name?)
   * FIX Gigibit Ethernet NIC (Up but no data, PLL/tuneables wrong/missing)
   * Fix Wi-Fi Cal offset address's (This may be a bitch with so many interfaces)
   * Enable SysFS HW Detection (ATM mach is hardcoded into kernel cmdline)